 It is easy to lose track, especially with that many videos uploaded every minute on YouTube.
 There are many people with roughly the same ideas as you and with different results every time.

 Also, numbers can be a deceiving thing on YouTube.
 How many subs, views and comments like you get are important, yes, but not the initial goal?
-If your goal is to sell more albums than keep an eye out on these numbers.
+If your goal is to sell more albums, then keep an eye out on these numbers.

-If you want to get more brand awareness than check out how many people comment on your videos.
+If you want to get more brand awareness, then check out how many people comment on your videos.

 And, keep creating awesome music and share it with the world.